 His son, John, inherits the mansion in 1828, along with the largest portion of the business concerns and 4500 acres.
 His father’s will freed most of his 300-plus slaves.
 During this time, he and his wife, Eliza, focused on the gardens.
 John and Eliza’s son Charles, was a Southern sympathizer (makes sense, given the estate’s slave-based economy), and was elected Captain of the Baltimore County Horse Guard, which was sent to burn bridges between Pennsylvania and Maryland at the start of the Civil War.
 The Horse Guard was soon disbanded and Charles was threatened with arrest for actions against the Union Army.
 Maryland, although a state divided, was part of the Union.
 He sat out the rest of the Civil War.
 After the Civil War, Hampton Mansion began its slow decline, and by 1948, the sixth and last Ridgely owner sold the estate to a Mellon Family Trust, which in turn eventually turned it over to the National Park Service.

-The rare surviving slave quarters represent the core of the home farm, across the lane from Hampton Mansion, that housed the work force for the estate, and have recently been restored and opened to the public.
-The National Park Service honors the lives of those who labored on the estate and in the house -- both black slaves and white indentured servants -- by holding regular tours and educational sessions, aptly titled "Servitude at Hampton: In Black and White," which will explore the "peculiar institution" that fueled the slave-based economy and made vast plantations such as Hampton possible, through an enslaved woman's eyes, and "On the Hampton Plantation: The Overseer's House, Slave Quarters, and Farm Tour," a guided tour through authentic slave quarters, dairy, and the overseer's home.
-Although I didn't get to attend either, I plan to return to go on both these tours, with my sons in tow (won't they be pleased!!!).
+The rare surviving quarters for enslaved individuals represent the core of the home farm, across the lane from Hampton Mansion, that housed the work force for the estate, and have recently been restored and opened to the public.
+The National Park Service honors the lives of those who labored on the estate and in the house — both black slaves and white indentured servants — by holding regular tours and educational sessions, aptly titled “Servitude at Hampton: In Black and White,” which will explore the “peculiar institution” that fueled the slave-based economy and made vast plantations such as Hampton possible, through an enslaved woman’s eyes, and “On the Hampton Plantation: The Overseer’s House, Slave Quarters, and Farm Tour,” a guided tour through authentic slave quarters, dairy, and the overseer’s home.

 A National Treasure